AnnaT1990/SAR_forecast_experiment/2022-2023_48h_experiment/one_flow_package/README.md

 - Cumulative Model Drift Calculation: Integrates hourly model data to compute cumulative drift over the period between the two SAR images.

-- Warping SAR Images: Utilizes calculated drift fields to warp the first SAR image, projecting its future state for the moment at SAR2 retrivial.
+- Warping SAR Images: Utilizes calculated drift fields to warp the first SAR image, projecting its future state for the moment at SAR2 retrieval.

 - Quality Assessment: Compares the warped SAR image (SAR1 predicted) with the SAR2 and calculates distortion parameters to assess the quality of the warping process.